cwaidmann/Dimensional-Analysis/README.md

 \end{align}
 $

-This Jupyter-notebook can find solutions for these $k$-exponents and thus provide one possible set of dimensionless parameters.
+This Jupyter-Notebook can find solutions for these $k$-exponents and thus provide one possible set of dimensionless parameters.
 However, since we are dealing with an underdetermined system of equations, the calculated result is only one solution of an infinite number of possible solutions!

 For a detailed description of this procedure please referre to ["Dimensional Analysis for Engineers" by Simon, Weigand and Gomaa](https://doi.org/10.1007/978-3-319-52028-5)